Bank Statements and Mortgage Applications

 You can read more in our guide on mortgages for self-employed people.

 Most lenders will ask for hard copies of your most recent bank statements.
-If you don’t have them, you can always contact your bank and ask them to print them off and send them to you.
+If you don’t have them, you can always ask your bank to print them off and send them to you.
 Moreover, you can pop into your nearest branch and have them printed off on-site.

-Mortgage lenders don’t typically review credit card statements when assessing an application, but will need to know if a portion of your monthly income is going towards credit card debt.
+Mortgage lenders don’t typically review credit card statements when assessing an application but will need to know if a portion of your monthly income goes towards credit card debt.
 This will be factored in when they are calculating your loan-to-value ratio.

-Your lender and their underwriting team will see any payments you are making for this purpose when reviewing your bank statements.
+Your lender and their underwriting team will review your bank statements and see any payments you make for this purpose.

-There is unlikely to be any further scrutiny of your credit card repayments unless they are particularly large or there are any question marks about your ability to settle this debt and pay a mortgage each month.
+Your credit card repayments are unlikely to be scrutinized further unless they are particularly large or there are questions about your ability to settle this debt and pay a mortgage each month.

-No, the main bank accounts you’ll typically be asked to produce statements for are those which show evidence of all your income and outgoings along with your deposit funds.
+No, the main bank accounts for which you’ll typically be asked to produce statements are those that show evidence of all your income and outgoings along with your deposit funds.

 Ask a quick question